 Your discussions lead to nowhere

 When you do manage to try and open up the conversation and address toxic issues, you meet with the same old responses.
 “You are always harping on me!”, or “I’m not going to change so you are just going to have to get used to it.”
-Things quickly escalate into name-calling, shouting, or someone stomping out of the room and refusing to engage in a toxic relationship.
+In a toxic relationship, things quickly escalate into name-calling, shouting, or someone stomping out of the room and refusing to engage.

 You cannotcommunicate with each other in a respectful way and you no longer bother to try and work out the problems you are experiencing in your toxic relationship.
 This results in stressful levels of repressed anger building up inside of you, with physical manifestations such as anxiety, headaches, intestinal distress and muscle aches forming.
 You seem to always be going to the doctor who can’t find anything physically wrong with you.